 Unlike many other tax credits available to small business owners, the ERC doesn’t offset income taxes.
 Instead, it’s a credit to reduce the employer’s portion of Social Security tax.

 Taxpayers had two options for claiming the credit:

 - Reduce employment tax deposits by the amount of their expected credit.
 If the expected credit was more than their payroll tax deposits, taxpayers could request an advance payment by filing Form 7200.

-Since the ERC expired at the end of 2021, the only way to apply for the ERC going forward is to file an amended Form 941X for a previous quarter in which you were eligible for the payroll tax credit but didn’t claim it.
+Since the ERC expired at the end of 2021, the only way to apply for it going forward is to file an amended Form 941X for a previous quarter in which you were eligible for the payroll tax credit but didn’t claim it.

 Employee Retention Tax Credit FAQs

-Am I eligible for the ERC if I received a PPP loan?
+Am I eligible for the Employee Retention Credit if I received a PPP loan?

 Yes.
 Businesses that received a Paycheck Protection Program loan still qualify for the ERC.
 However, you can’t apply the credit to wages that were forgiven or expected to be forgiven under the PPP loan program.